MrDonghang/MrDonghang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am first-year graduate student at MIT, pursuing the Master of Science in Transportation (MST) degree at [JTL](https://mobility.mit.edu/).
+I am first-year graduate student at MIT, pursuing the Master of Science in Transportation (MST) degree at [JTL Urban Mobility Lab](https://mobility.mit.edu/).
 Before joining MIT, I obtained dual Bachelor's degrees in Urban Planning and Economics from Peking University.
 My research interests lie at the intersection of behavioral science, economics, and transportation.
 I try to combine machine learning and econometrics methods to address urban transportation issues, such as congestion and pollution.
 I am currently working as a research assistant at the Singapore-MIT Alliance for Research and Technology ([SMART](https://smart.mit.edu/research/m3s/about-m3s)), focusing on the environmental, social, and economic impacts of artificial intelligence.

 A data-driven personal website
 ======